San Biagio: Benedictine Rule to Franciscan Control

 Description

-The San Biagio Hospice was built near the edge of the Roman city wall and it was a part of the San Cosimato Monastery complex during the Benedictine rule (the two are separated by only 250 meters).
-It is said that Jacopa helped the Franciscans gain control of San Biagio from the Benedictines and thus converting it to a Franciscan complex.
+Founded in the 10th century by the Benedictines, the San Biagio Hospice was built near the edge of the Roman city wall.
+It was a part of the San Cosimato Monastery complex during the Benedictine rule (the two are separated by only 250 meters).
+San Biagio functioned as a hospice and hospital for the poor and pilgrims.

 Creator